 What else to take along

-- Spare food in case your journey takes longer than expected.
-Muesli bars are an example of convenient spare food: they can be kept for long and are available in any Swiss supermarket;
+- spare food in case your journey takes longer than expected.
+Muesli bars are an example of convenient spare food.
+They can be kept for long a long time and are available in any Swiss supermarket.

-- An alarm (e.g. a whistle) to warn people in the area if you are in trouble.
-The emergency signal to use if you need help is 6 signals per minute followed by a one minute break.
-You should repeat this until help arrives or until you get an answer of 3 signals per minute followed by a one minute break.
-In case you don't have a whistle you can use the flashlight of your camera, a mirror, or any other signal available.
+- an alarm (e.g. a whistle) to warn people in the area if you are in trouble.
+The emergency signal to use if you need help is 6 signals per minute followed by a 1-minute break.
+You should repeat this until help arrives or until you get an answer of 3 signals per minute followed by a 1-minute break.
+In case you don't have a whistle, you can use the flashlight of your camera, a mirror, or any other signal available.

 Requirements for winter hiking